Compactness of quantics tensor train representations of local imaginary-time propagators: Summary

 In this paper, we have investigated the compactness of the imaginary-time Green's function in the QTT framework.
 The QTT representations of the Green's functions generated by random pole models were constructed by SVD and TCI with a desired cutoff in the Frobenius norm or the maximum norm, respectively.

 For one-time/-frequency objects, we mainly considered fermionic cases.
 A remarkable finding is that the bond dimension $\chi$ of the Green's function saturates at large $\beta$.
 We provided a counting-number argument to explain the saturation.
+A more rigorous explanation based on the multiscale interpolative construction of QTTs~\cite{lindsey2024multiscaleinterpolativeconstructionquantized} is desired.
 We further found that a one-time object's bond dimension $\chi$ is smaller than that of the corresponding one-frequency object at small $\beta$ truncated in the Frobenius norm.
 This indicates that the imaginary-time representation is more favorable regarding data size at low temperatures.

 Furthermore, we analyzed two-time/-frequency objects generated by two distinct random pole models: the fermion-fermion and fermion-boson models.
 We examined the bond dimension for both models and truncation schemes for the imaginary-time and imaginary-frequency domains.
 The bond dimension $\chi$ grows rapidly at large $\beta$ for the imaginary-frequency domain with the truncation in terms of the maximum norm.
 This can be attributed to the divergence of the Green's function at zero frequency toward large $\beta$.
 In all other cases, $\chi$ mildly depends on $\beta$, and even slightly decreases at large $\beta$.
 The origin of this unexpected behavior remains to be solved.
 The QTT representations of the fermion-boson model require smaller bond dimensions than those for the fermion-fermion model, which is consistent with the fact that a bosonic propagator can contain less information than a fermionic one.